Different types of contraceptives for preventing pregnancy

 Pharmacist showing a doctor how to use contraceptive

-One reason for this is that many are not informed on contraceptive methods, while some do not understand the need to give birth to just the number they can cater to.
+One reason for this is that many are not informed on contraceptive methods, while others do not understand the need to give birth to just the number they can cater to.

-If people are informed about how to avoid unwanted pregnancy in the first place; perhaps, there might not be the need to opt for abortion, which is illegal in some areas and can also be life-threatening.
+If people are informed about how to avoid unwanted pregnancy in the first place, abortion, which is still illegal in many parts of the world, can be prevented in some cases.

 What is contraception?